runik-dev/api/README.md

 ### Global Auth

-This is a master token that can be sent for some endpoints It can be set by the `GLOBAL_AUTH` environment variable
+This is a master token that can be sent for some endpoints It can be set by the `API_AUTHENTICATION` environment variable

 ### Session Auth